Managing Blogs

 Teachers: Adding a Blog Menu Block and Associating it with an Activity

-1. Navigate to a blog writing task from a LINC 3 to 7 course page.
+1. Navigate to a blog writing task from a course page.

 2. Note this activity does not have an associated Blog menu block.

-6. In the Navigation drawer, click on the Add a block link.
+5. Click on the Add a block button.

 How Students Add a Blog Entry Associated with an Activity